Krishnadevsudhinan/Data-Visualization--PowerBI/README.md

 # Data-Visualization-PowerBI
-Detailed report on their sale transaction.
-Segment the visuals using country, region, market Analyse the data by visualizing the percentage of shipping based on ship mode.
-Give the report to see sales over the city, states, region and market
+Detailed report on a sale transaction, the visuals using country, region, market Analyse the data by visualizing the percentage of shipping based on ship mode.
+And the report to see sales over the city, states, region and market